 4. Is Cricket For You?

 Oh yes, Cricket is for everyone especially if you enjoy team sports but you're also looking to develop individually and understand the importance of self-reliance.
-When the time comes to bowl or bat or even take a catch, your teammates can't to it for and that's where the individual performance will matter.
+When the time comes to bowl or bat or even take a catch, your teammates can't to it for you and that's where the individual performance will matter.

 Bat - Bats used in cricket are made of flat wood, and connected to a conical handle.
 It is one of the principal components to play cricket.
 Without it, it's not easy to play Cricket.